Texas Literary Hall of Fame

 whose body of work, fiction or non-fiction:

-TCU Library and AddRan College of Liberal Arts and TCU Press
+TCU Library, AddRan College of Liberal Arts and TCU Press

-August 1, 2022 – The TCU Mary Couts Burnett Library, in partnership with the TCU AddRan College of Liberal Arts and TCU Press, announced their selection for induction into the Texas Literary Hall of Fame.
-The authors will be honored at the official induction ceremony on October 19, 2022.
+The TCU Mary Couts Burnett Library, in partnership with the TCU AddRan College of Liberal Arts, TCU Press and the Center for Texas Studies, announced their selection for induction into the Texas Literary Hall of Fame.
+The authors will be honored at the official induction ceremony on October 29, 2024.

 The Texas Literary Hall of Fame was established to celebrate and encourage the state’s rich literary heritage by honoring its foremost authors, whose original writing reflects enduring cultural relevance and artistic creativity.
 The Texas Literary Hall of Fame honors inductees every two years.

-"We are excited to welcome this stellar group of writers into the Texas Literary Hall of Fame," says Tracy L. Hull, Dean of the TCU Library.
+“We are thrilled to honor these amazing authors whose induction into the Texas Literary Hall of Fame was inevitable,” says Tracy L. Hull, Dean of the TCU Library.
+“Their induction is a validation of their talent and expertise as an author.”

 “The Texas Literary Hall of Fame showcases top literary writers across the nation.
 This group of inductees follows a long list of others who demonstrate how Texas has shaped the cultural landscape of their writings,” said Sonja Watson, Ph.D., Dean of the AddRan College of Liberal Arts.